Muscle pain (myalgia): causes and treatments

 Muscle pain should not be confused with joint pain.

 • The muscle pain is generally acute, more often consecutive to an effort, a false movement or a shock.
-It can be reduced when the muscle is “hot” (after movement).
+It can be reduced when the muscle is “hot” (following movement).
 It can be triggered when the muscle is stretched.

 • The articular pain (linked to joint overuse, osteoarthritis or arthritis) is most often chronic or recurrent.
 It can be triggered at rest (especially in the case of inflammatory disease).
 It is aggravated by movement or weight bearing.

-When to worry about muscle pain?
+When to worry regarding muscle pain?

 It is best to see a doctor if the pain: